 The project will develop a Los Angeles River Management Framework linked to a steelhead conceptual model, fish passage design for the 4.4-mile project reach, and tools for transforming urban flood control channels to multi-function streams with increased ecological and aesthetic values.
-The steelhead conceptual model will include: channel morphology and conditions, estuary morphology and conditions, debris and sediment management, unimpaired and managed hydrology, water quality (including water temperature and pollutants), the status of key aquatic, riparian, and estuarine species, aquatic and riparian habitat requirements of steelhead relevant to the Los Angeles River watershed.
+The steelhead conceptual model will include: channel morphology and conditions, estuary morphology and conditions, debris and sediment management, unimpaired and managed hydrology, water quality (including water temperature and pollutants), the status of key aquatic, riparian, and estuarine species, aquatic and riparian habitat distribution, threatened and endangered species management, and habitat requirements of steelhead relevant to the Los Angeles River watershed.
 The project will advance fish passage design and habitat structures for southern steelhead to preliminary design and 60 percent design levels.